fluxninja/aperture/docs/content/get-started/integrations/metrics/azure-event-hub.md

 `azureeventhubreceiver` extension enabled, so that [azureeventhubreceiver][receiver] is available.

-You can configure [Custom metrics][custom-metrics] for Azure Event Hub using the following configuration in the [Aperture Agent's config][agent-config]:
+You can configure [Custom metrics][custom-metrics] for Microsoft Azure Event Hub using the following configuration in the [Aperture Agent's config][agent-config]:

 ```yaml
 otel: